Shynixn/Anchor-NMS/README.md

 JavaDocs: https://shynixn.github.io/Anchor-NMS/apidocs/

+### NOTICE

+This project is no longer under active development.

 ## Description

 AnchorNMS is a maven plugin which is designed to internally use the mod development framework ForgeGradle for